 Human Rights Memorial 綠島人權文化園區

-The actual memorial is located in the Lyudao Culture Park area – the large rock formations here are hard to miss.
+Lyudao had an infamous prison that was once used to house political prisoners during the ‘white terror’ period from the 1940s to the 1980s.
+The jail is now empty and has been transformed into a museum and memorial located in the Lyudao Culture Park area.
+Look out for the large rock formations around here.
 This old jail is now empty, instead filled with information boards about its history, as well as life-sized standees of people reenacting life in the jail as you peek through the doorways and windows.

 Huandao Road splits into two here – the rather unpaved road leads you to Swallows Grotto or Yan Zi Dong 燕子洞, which is supposedly an impressive cavern by the seaside.
 I have no idea why I missed this though – somehow I thought I’d seen it previously but looking at pictures online I actually haven’t! >_< .
 Regardless, the other fork in the road goes inland and uphill, and will bring you to the eastern part of the island.